 Feature limitations include:

-- Auto-failover groups aren't supported with instances that use the link feature.
-You can't establish a link on a managed instance that's part of an auto-failover group, and conversely, you can't configure an auto-failover group on an instance that has a link established.
+- Failover groups aren't supported with instances that use the link feature.
+You can't establish a link on a managed instance that's part of a failover group, and conversely, you can't configure a failover group on an instance that has a link established.

 - If you're using Change Data Capture (CDC), log shipping, or a service broker with databases that are replicated on the SQL Server instance, when the database is migrated to a SQL Managed Instance deployment, during a failover to Azure, clients need to connect by using the instance name of the current global primary replica.
 These settings should be manually reconfigured.

 - If you're using transactional replication with a database on a SQL Server instance in a migration scenario, during failover to Azure, transactional replication on the SQL Managed Instance deployment will fail and should be manually reconfigured.

 - If you're using distributed transactions with a database that's replicated from the SQL Server instance and, in a migration scenario, on the cutover to the cloud, Distributed Transaction Coordinator capabilities won't be transferred.
 It's not possible for the migrated database to get involved in distributed transactions with the SQL Server instance, because the SQL Managed Instance deployment doesn't support distributed transactions with SQL Server at this time.
 For reference, SQL Managed Instance today supports distributed transactions only between other managed instances.
 For more information, see Distributed transactions across cloud databases.

 - If you're using Transparent Data Encryption (TDE) to encrypt SQL Server databases, the database encryption key from SQL Server needs to be exported and uploaded to Azure Key Vault, and you need to also configure the BYOK TDE option on SQL Managed Instance before creating the link.